waveform80/picamera/docs/fov.rst

 The notion that the camera is effectively idle until we tell it to capture a frame is also misleading.
 Don't think of the camera as a still image camera.
 Think of it as a video camera.
-Specifically one that, as soon as it is initialized, is constantly streaming frames (or rows of frames) down the ribbon cable to the Pi for processing.
+Specifically one that, as soon as it is initialized, is constantly streaming frames (or rather rows of frames) down the ribbon cable to the Pi for processing.

 The camera may seem idle, and your script may be doing nothing with the camera, but still numerous tasks are going on in the background (automatic gain